SASWARE-Python/PythonBook/README.md

 ## Conventions

-The original source code files are identified with a **_v1.py** tag, new versions with improvements are
+The original source code files are identified with a **_v1.py** tag, new versions with improvements are tagged with **_v#.py**

 ## Installation

-You should download the GitHub's master zip to a local folder in your machine.
+You should unzip the GitHub's code master zip to a local folder in your machine, to review these applications.

 ## Usage